 Traditionally, a conference room can be either a large or a small room used specifically for meetings and discussions.
-Conventional conference rooms are also called meeting rooms and boardrooms, and they are comprised of one table in the center of the room with several surrounding chairs.
-Some conference rooms can be made more dynamic and serve more purposes, like that of a training room, interview room and/or a collaborative workspace, by using multiple, mobile tables.
+Conventional conference rooms are also called meeting rooms and boardrooms, and they typically include a table in the center of the room with several chairs surrounding it.
+Some conference rooms are more dynamic and serve additional purposes, such as a training room, interview room, and/or collaborative workspace, by using mobile modular tables.

-Today, many companies with space constraints often elect to use their conference room as a multi-purpose space.
-Effectively using your conference room as a multi-purpose space all depends upon on how your conference room is designed.
-If the plan is to create a multi-functional meeting room, it is important to not max out your space.
-Flexibility and movement should be the two biggest concerns, and the best way to implement both is to invest in multi-purpose furniture.
-This not only will save space, but will also increase the efficiency of the layout.
+Today, many companies with space constraints often elect to use their conference room as a multipurpose space.
+Flexibility and movement should be the 2 biggest concerns, and the best way to implement both is to invest in multipurpose furniture.
+This will not only save space but will also increase the efficiency of the layout.

-Oval/Racetrack tables: Oval shaped or racetrack tables provide softened/rounded corners to allow for more seating capacity and easier movement.
+Ovular and racetrack tables provide rounded corners that allow for more seating capacity and easier movement within the space.

-Boat-shaped: The biggest benefit of this design is sight-lines.
-By being wider in the middle, people are not sitting in a straight line, making it easier to see screens, presentations and other meeting participants.
+Boat-shaped tables provide the best sight lines.
+The wider middle prevents employees and guests from sitting in a straight line, making it easier to see screens, presentations, and other meeting participants.

-Round: For round tables, you need to allow for 3 foot walkway around the entire circumference of the table.
-Round tables can be huge space savers in some spaces, but they can be awkward in other spaces when there is just not enough room for the required 3 foot walkway.
+For round tables, you'll need to allow a 3-foot walkway around the entire circumference of the table.
+Round tables can be huge space savers in some rooms, but they can be awkward in other spaces when there is just not enough room for the walkway.

-Regardless of table shape, one thing to consider is a table featuring a power data module.
-By having a power source directly in the table; projectors, phones, computers and other electronic devices can be easily placed on the table surface without worrying about wall outlet placements and wire management.
-Depending on your needs, a table with a power data module can really simplify your conference room setup.
+Regardless of table shape, consider a table featuring a power data module.
+With a power source built into the table, you can easily place projectors, phones, computers, and other electronic devices on the table surface without worrying about wall outlet placements and wire management.
+Depending on your needs, a table with a power data module can simplify your conference room setup.

 Size of Conference Room Tables

-If you click the link above, you can see in the image how to subtract the space needed for the walkway.
-As in the example conference room image, if you have a 12’ x 12’ room, subtracting a 3 foot walkway around the entire room gives you 6’ x 6’.
-With that determined, if you only want a table and some chairs in this conference room, you would be able to select and fit a 6’ x 6’ table inside the room, but nothing larger.
-However, a smaller table could be more beneficial if you want multiple furniture options – keep in mind that the 6’ x 6’ dimensions must fit all of your desired conference room furniture, including credenzas, podiums, and chairs against the walls.
+If you have a 12’ x 12’ room, subtracting a 3-foot walkway around the entire room gives you 6’ x 6’ of space for furniture.
+If you only want a table and some chairs in this conference room, you would be able to select and fit a 6’ x 6’ table inside the room but nothing larger.
+However, a smaller table could be more beneficial if you want multiple furniture options, keeping in mind that the 6’ x 6’ dimensions must fit all of your desired conference room furniture, including credenzas, podiums, and chairs against the walls.

-Even though a 3 foot walkway is a good minimum to adhere to, more space may be needed depending on the layout of your room.
-The most important thing to keep in mind is the comfort and safety of anyone walking or sitting in the conference room.
+Although a 3-foot walkway is a good minimum, you may need more space depending on the layout of your conference room.
+The most important thing to remember is the comfort and safety of anyone walking or sitting in the space.

-If you have a certain number of people that you are hoping to accommodate in your conference room, there is another general rule that you can usually apply: the length of the table measured in feet is also the same number of people the table can fit.
-For example, a 14-foot long table can fit 14 people; six people on either side and one person at each end.
+If you want to accommodate a certain number of people in your conference room, you should also apply this rule of thumb: the length of the table measured in feet is also the number of people the table can sit.
+For example, a 14-foot-long table can fit 14 people—6 on either side and 1 at each end.

-Conference chairs are an essential part of every conference room.
+Conference chairs are an essential part of every meeting room.
 They are designed to be comfortable but not overly complex so that meeting participants won't fiddle with complicated ergonomic adjustments during meetings.
-Since conference chairs are used by so many people, their adjustments are typically limited to seat height and tilt.
-With many different styles, like leather, traditional and modern, meeting chairs also offer a way to define your space.
-Be sure to also consider how the conference chairs will fit at your selected table.
+Since conference chairs are used by so many people, their adjustments are typically limited to seat height and tilt tension.
+With many different styles, meeting chairs also offer a way to define your space.
+Consider how the conference chairs will fit at your selected table.

-Many offices will occasionally need additional seating for their conference rooms.
-Stacking chairs and folding chairs are great portable solutions.
+Many offices occasionally need additional seating for their conference rooms.
+Stacking chairs and nesting chairs are great portable solutions.
 These should be selected with care as they should still project a professional image and store easily when not needed.
-Another option, provided there is ample space, is to line the parameter of your conference room with guest chairs.
-This can accommodate much more people without overwhelming the meeting room with another table.
+Another option, provided ample space, is to line the parameter of your conference room with guest chairs.
+This can accommodate more people without overwhelming the meeting room with another table.

 Whiteboards can be extremely helpful during meetings.
-Placing one or multiple whiteboards in your meeting room provides much needed visual space to share and capture ideas.
-Choose from several styles and sizes, including the increasingly-popular glass markerboards to fit your room’s needs.
-Some whiteboards and glass markerboards can double as projection screens for presentations.
-Be sure to consider your placement of a whiteboard carefully, as you will want to ensure that everyone in your conference room will have a clear view of the board.
+Placing one or multiple marker boards in your meeting room will provide much-needed visual space to share and capture ideas.
+Choose from several styles and sizes, including the increasingly-popular glass boards to fit your room’s needs.
+Some whiteboards and glass dry erase boards can double as projection screens for presentations.
+Consider the placement of a whiteboard carefully, as you will want to ensure that everyone in your conference room will have a clear view of it.

-Adding storage pieces is helpful to keep your meeting room organized.
-Consider storage furniture that is space-saving and dual-purpose like storage credenzas that allow you to store supplies behind cabinet doors while providing space on top for meeting materials.
-Also consider how or if your storage furniture will need to open.
-You will want to avoid having drawers and doors bump in to other furniture.
+Adding storage pieces to your conference room is essential for maintaining a well-organized space.
+Consider storage furniture that is space-saving and dual-purpose, like credenzas for supply storage behind cabinet doors while providing space on top for meeting materials.
+Also, consider how or if your storage furniture will need to open.
+Avoid drawers and doors that bump into other furniture.

-Bookshelves can give an air of sophistication to a conference room, while also displaying important books, collections and company literature and awards.
+Bookshelves give an air of sophistication to a conference room while also displaying important books, collections, and company literature and awards.

 AV stands or media centers are necessary to hold TV screens and video/presentation components.
 Many AV stands allow you to easily adjust the height and tilt of your screen to ensure the comfort of all viewers.
-Media centers are a wonderful multi-purpose option as they include storage space in addition to creating space for your screen.
+Media centers are a wonderful multipurpose option as they include storage spaceand create room for your screen.

-Podiums are ideal if your conference room will be hosting large-scale presentations with speakers.
+Podiums are ideal if your conference room hosts large-scale presentations with speakers.
 Be sure to plan for enough space to keep the speaker at the podium comfortable.

-Consider the ideal placement of a projector – if you wish to place it on the conference table, purchasing a conference table with a power data module would be the best option.
+Consider the ideal projector placement—if you wish to place it on the conference table, a conference table with a power data module would be the best option.

 Design and Layout

-In regards to designing a conference room, we advise that you avoid trendy furniture.
+When designing a conference room, we advise avoiding trendy furniture.
 Stay away from fads.
-Instead, go for a clean, timeless look and you can avoid a costly upgrade for an outdated conference room a few years down the road.
-If you do want to add some trendy colors, decor or design, do so by adding it in the form of less expensive accent pieces.
+Instead, go for a clean, timeless look, and you can avoid a costly upgrade for an outdated conference room a few years down the road.
+If you want to add some trendy colors, décor, or design, do so by adding it in the form of less expensive accent pieces.
 This way, you can still get the look you want while the conference room as a whole will stand the test of time.

 If your conference room has windows, take advantage of the natural lighting.
-Good lighting, especially natural light, is proven to stimulate creativity and productivity.
+Good lighting, especially natural light, stimulates creativity and productivity.
 Install window treatments, like blinds, and use them to block out exterior distractions or when privacy is needed.

 Finally, don’t overwhelm your space.
 An artificial plant is often a perfect finishing touch, as it can nicely tie a meeting room together without taking up too much space.
-Also, be sure to think about utilizing your wall space, either by hanging artwork or installing some storage furniture, as this can drastically improve the look and feel of a conference room.
+Also, be sure to think about your wall space: hang artwork or install some storage furniture, as this can drastically improve the look and feel of a conference room.

 Budgeting is vital.
-Budgeting forces you to decide what is absolutely necessary to have in your conference room versus what would be nice to have in your conference room.
-In order to make the most of your budget, invest in durable, high-quality furniture and take time to create a room that will stand the test of time.
+Budgeting forces you to decide what is necessary versus what would be nice to have in your conference room.
+To make the most of your budget, invest in durable, high-quality furniture and take the time to create a room that will stand the test of time.

-Sometimes it can also be difficult to envision just what the conference room will look like.
-National Business Furniture Design Services uses software that gives an accurate 3-D rendering of what your conference room could look like, and there are many similar programs available.
+Sometimes it can also be difficult to envision how your conference room should look.
+National Business Furniture design services use software that gives an accurate 3D rendering of what your conference room could look like.
 Using such software, of course, helps to ensure that your project will turn out how you envisioned it.